n-eari/Video-Creation-Tool/README.md

 # Video-Creation-Tool
 ### Written by Navraj Eari

-- Creates a 60s video from a reddit post.
+- Creates a 60s video from a reddit post via Web Scraping.
 With Text-To-Speech (TTS), dictates the title, selftext, and comments + replies to compile a short video with background gameplay and music for entertainment.

 ## How to use:
 - Download the required libraies.